 Above: Porta-potti cabinet in the 625

-We designed the 625 with a built-in porta-potti cabinet.
+We designed this lightweight truck camper with a built-in porta-potti cabinet.
 A porta-potti fits into the cabinet, and the cabinet door shuts.
 The cabinet doesn’t have a bottom style, so the porta-potti can easily slide on the floor.
 You don’t have to see it, until you use it.